 \subsection{Proof of \Cref{hypersurface} and \Cref{hypersurface2}}

 Let $n \geq 2$ and $d\geq 3$.
 Let $\PP^{N(n, d)}_\CC$ be the projective space parametrising the hypersurfaces $X$ of $\PP^{n+1}_\CC$ of degree $d$, with

-Let $U_{n, d} \subset \PP^{N(n, d)}_\CC$ be the Zariski-open subset parametrising the smooth hypersurfaces $X$.
+Let $U_{n, d} \subset \PP^{N(n, d)}_\CC$ be the Zariski-open subset parametrising the smooth hypersurfaces $X$ (its complement, the so called \emph{discriminant locus}, is irreducible and of codimension one).
 Let $\G_{n,d}$ be the group of automorphisms of $H^n(X, \QQ)_\prim$ preserving the cup-product.
 When $n$ is odd the primitive cohomology is the same as the cohomology.
-When $n$ is even it is the orthogonal complement of $h^{n/2}$, where $h$ is the hyperplane class.
+When $n$ is even it is the orthogonal complement of $h^{n/2}$, where $h$ is some fixed hyperplane class.
 Thus $\G_{n,d}$ is either a symplectic or an orthogonal group depending on the parity of $n$, and it is a simple $\QQ$-algebraic group.
-A classical result of Beauville \cite[Theorem 2 and Theorem 4]{Beau} proves that the image of the monodromy representation for $\VV$ is an arithmetic subgroup of $\G(\QQ)$.
-In particular the algebraic monodromy group $\HH$ of $\VV$ coincides with the simple group $\G_{n,d}$.
+One knows that the monodromy group $\HH$ of $\VV$ coincides with the simple group $\G_{n,d}$, see indeed the remark below.
 As $\HH \subset \G^\ad \subset \G_{n,d}$ we deduce $\G^\ad =\G_{n,d}$, hence $\G^\ad$ is simple.